What Nutrients Do Dogs Need?

 CARBOHYDRATES

 Carbohydrates main role is to supply energy for your healthy dog.
-During digestion, carbohydrates are broken down into glucose, which travels through the bloodstream and provides energy to requiring cells.
+During digestion, carbohydrates break down into glucose, which travels through the bloodstream and provides energy to requiring cells.

 PROTEIN